Adding a node to the cluster

-To join a previously added node to the cluster by using the configuration utility
+To join a previously added node to the cluster by using the GUI

-If you have used the command line to add a node to the cluster, but have not joined the node to the cluster, you can use the following procedure.
+If you have used the CLI to add a node to the cluster, but have not joined the node to the cluster, you can use the following procedure.

 When a node joins the cluster, it takes over its share of traffic from the cluster and hence an existing connection can get terminated.